void-linux/void-docs/src/config/kernel.md

 ## Removing old kernels

-When updating the kernel, old versions are left behind in case it is neccessary to roll back to an older version.
+When updating the kernel, old versions are left behind in case it is necessary to roll back to an older version.
 Over time, many old kernel version accumulate and make updating dmks modules take a long time.
 Thus, it may be advisable to clean old kernels from time to time.